DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 On macOS, the only available emulator for Sega Model 2 is MAME, either the RetroArch - Current core or MAME standalone.
 Compatibility is still quite poor with only a handful of games working correctly, but this is likely to improve going forward as almost all games for this platform can already start and run to a certain degree.
 Some games flagged as not working by MAME are still playable with only minor glitches to audio and graphics, just make sure to use a recent ROM set for maximum compatibility.

 **Sega Model 3**

+These games can be emulated using MAME or Supermodel, note however that MAME support for this platform is still not very mature.

 In the past a custom Supermodel build was provided for Linux as there was no other way to run this emulator on devices like the Steam Deck.
 As there is now a Flatpak available this should be used instead and no further custom builds will be provided by the ES-DE project.